KunalSin9h/KunalSin9h/README.md

-Currently working on [BlogSpeak.ai](https://github.com/blogspeakai) - Follow to see when I launch.
+Currently working on [BlogSpeak AI](https://blogspeak.me) - Follow to see when I launch.

 Other Projects